IRT-Open-Source/scf/README-SCF-SERVICE.md

   the special value `normal`) for the line height in EBU-TT-D.
 - `ignore_manual_offset_for_tcp`: If present, any manual offset (seconds or frames) will *not* be subtracted from the TCP value.
+- `markup`: If present, process markup in subtitle lines (affects an SRT source).
 - `template`: If present, the TTML template to be used (only affects conversions which imply a conversion from SRTXML towards TTML - in such a case this field is mandatory!).
 Only values returned by the